eflows4hpc/ParSoDA-Py/README.md

 # ParSoDA-Python
 This project is a porting of the ParSoDA java library to the python environment.
 ParSoDA has been extended to support multiple execution runtimes.
 Specifically, according to the bridge design pattern, we defined the ParsodaDriver interface (i.e., the implementor of the bridge pattern) that allows a developer to implement adapters for different execution systems.
 A valid instance of ParsodaDriver must invoke some function that exploits some parallel pattern, such as Map, Filter, ReduceByKey and SortByKey.
 The SocialDataApp class is the abstraction of the bridge pattern and is designed to use these parallel patterns efficiently for running ParSoDA applications.
-It is worth noting that the execution flow of an application remains unchanged even by changing the execution runtime, which makes the porting of a ParSoDA application to new execution runtimes.
+It is worth noting that the execution flow of an application remains unchanged even by changing the execution runtime, which allows to run ParSoDA applications on different execution runtimes without modifying their code at all.

 # Dependencies
 The ParSoDA library strictly requires Python 3.8 or above.